leadedge/leadedge.github.io/README.md

 ### NDI addon
 If you want to do your own thing, there is an <a href="https://github.com/leadedge/ofxNDI/" target="_blank">addon for OpenFrameworks</a>

+### INSTALLATIONS
+Spout installers are built with <a href="https://jrsoftware.org/isinfo.php" target="_blank">Inno Setup</a>.
+Nothing is installed on your system that runs in the background, and none of your system information is collected at any time.
+Spout installations have absolutely no advertisements or third-party applications of any kind and can be easily and cleanly uninstalled from your system at any time.

 ### More
 Explore the <a href="https://github.com/leadedge" target="_blank">repositories</a> for additional developments.